-Arnold for Houdini (or HtoA) provides a tight bridge to the Arnold renderer from within the standard Houdini interface, in a way that is familiar to both Houdini users and Arnold users in Maya or Softimage.
-It also enables smooth lighting workflows between Houdini and other DCC applications, since setups can be exported and shared.
+Arnold for Houdini (or HtoA) provides a tight bridge to the Arnold renderer from within the standard Houdini interface.
+It enables smooth lighting workflows between Houdini and other DCC applications since setups can be exported and shared.

-- All Arnold cameras (perspective, orthographic, spherical, fisheye) with depth of field and advanced shutter controls.
+- All Arnold cameras (perspective, orthographic, spherical, fisheye) with a depth of field and advanced shutter controls.

 - All Arnold lights (point, distant, spot, quad, disk, cylinder, skydome, mesh) with light filters and accurate viewport representation.